 - Apply broad-spectrum sunscreen to all areas of unaffected skin.

 - Wear sunglasses.

-- Do natural sun therapy sessions when the sun is strongest.
+- Do natural sun therapy sessions when the sun is at its strongest.

 - Stay outside for only 10 minutes at a time to reduce the risk of sun damage.
-As long as your skin can tolerate the exposure, you can slowly increase your sunbathing by 30 seconds to one minute each day.
+As long as your skin can tolerate the exposure, you can slowly increase your sun exposure by 30 seconds to 1 minute each day.

 The sun not only helps clear psoriasis symptoms in some cases, but also it makes your body produce more vitamin D.

 Phototherapy is a treatment for psoriasis that uses natural or synthetic lights.
 You absorb the ultraviolet rays through your skin as you sunbathe outside, or by using a special light box.

 Treatment with an artificial UVB source is most successful when administered for a set time on a regular schedule.
 Treatment can be done at a medical setting or at home.

 Your doctor may choose to treat your psoriasis with UVA rays instead of UVB.
 UVA rays are shorter than UVB and penetrate your skin more deeply.
 Because UVA rays are not as effective in clearing the signs of psoriasis, a medication called psoralen is added to the light therapy to increase effectiveness.
 You’ll take an oral form of the drug or use a topical prescription on the affected skin before your UVA treatment to help your skin absorb the light.
 Short-term side effects include nausea, itching, and redness of the skin.
 This combination treatment is generally abbreviated as PUVA.